Graduate Schools in Boston

-Big city meets small town comfortable is a good way to describe this college town that has a high energy level, multi-cultural diversity, and makes a vibrant place to live and learn.
+Big city meets small town comfortable is a good way to describe Boston.
+It has has a high energy level, multi-cultural diversity, and makes a vibrant place to live and learn.
 And you wouldn’t be alone.
 Boston has a student population of over 400,000.
-Start here to learn about going to grad school in Boston.
+Start here to learn more about going to grad school in Boston.

 Why Consider Graduate Programs in Boston?